kermitt2/delft/doc/grobid.md

 python3 delft/applications/grobidTagger.py fulltext train --architecture BERT_CRF --transformer allenai/scibert_scivocab_cased --max-sequence-length 512 --window-stride 256
 ```

 The whole sequence is then trained on, and the model also sees sequences that start and end in the middle of a field, which is what it receives when the caller cuts long inputs before sending them for labelling.
 A stride equal to `--max-sequence-length` puts the windows side by side; a smaller one makes them overlap, for more examples per epoch.

-Only the training set is cut into windows: the validation and evaluation sets are truncated as before, so that scores stay comparable with and without the option.
+The validation and evaluation sets are then cut into windows too, but always side by side, and the windows of a sequence are put back together before scoring: each token is scored once, a field that spans two windows counts as one, and the scores cover the whole of every sequence rather than its beginning.
+The stride is saved with the model, so that the `eval` action evaluates a model the way it was trained.
+Scores obtained with and without the option are not comparable: they are not measured on the same tokens.

 From Python, the option is `Sequence(..., window_stride=256)`.